Montessori Timeline

 Becoming a doctor

-In 1890, Montessori entered the University of Rome, where she studied natural sciences before going on to pursue medicine, despite resistance from professors, classmates, and many of the assumptions of her time.
-In 1896, she earned her medical degree from the University of Rome, becoming one of the first women physicians in Italy.
+In 1890, Montessori entered the University of Rome to study physics, mathematics, and natural sciences, receiving a diploma that allowed her to enter the Faculty of Medicine.
+In 1896, despite resistance from professors, classmates, and the limits placed on women in her time, Maria Montessori earned her medical degree, becoming one of the first women physicians in Italy.
 This mattered not only because it was difficult, but because it informed the way she would observe children for the rest of her life: carefully, scientifically, and with respect.

 1896–1900